Medical Policy: 07.01.58

 A variety of terms may be used to describe percutaneous radiofrequency denervation including radiofrequency ablation (RFA), non-pulsed radiofrequency, radiofrequency neuroablation, radiofrequency lesioning, radiofrequency neurotomy, radiofrequency facet rhizotomy and radiofrequency articular rhizolysis.

 Percutaneous radiofrequency facet joint ablation/denervation is used to treat neck or back pain originating in the facet joints with degenerative changes.
-Diagnosis of facet joint pain is difficult and typically is confirmed by a positive response from nerve blocks.
+Diagnosis of facet joint pain is confirmed by a positive response from nerve blocks.
 The goal of facet joint denervation is long-term pain relief.
 However, the nerve(s) regenerate, and repeat procedures may be required.

-Prior to having a percutaneous facet joint ablation/denervation procedure, two separate sets of diagnostic paravertebral facet joint nerve blocks are performed to assess the relative contribution of sympathetic and somatosensory nerves in relation to the pain syndrome.
+Prior to having a percutaneous facet joint ablation/denervation procedure, two separate sets of diagnostic paravertebral facet joint nerve blocks are performed on different days to assess the relative contribution of sympathetic and somatosensory nerves in relation to the pain syndrome.
 A diagnostic nerve block localizes the nerve(s) responsible for the pain or neuromuscular dysfunction, particularly when multiple sources of pain are potentially present.
-A diagnostic facet joint injection involves fluoroscopy guided injection of local anesthetic with or without steroid into the facet joint or around the nerve supply to the joint (i.e. medial branch nerve).
-The individual is asked to engage in the activities that had previously precipitated pain, and to evaluate the effect of the procedure at 4 to 8 hours post injection.
-A temporary or prolonged absence of spinal pain strongly suggest that the facet joint is the source of the symptoms.
+A diagnostic facet joint injection involves fluoroscopy guided injection of local anesthetic into the facet joint or around the nerve supply to the joint (i.e. medial branch nerve).
+No therapeutic intra-articular injections (i.e. steroids, saline or other substances) should be administered for a period of at least 4 weeks prior to the diagnostic medial branch block.
+The diagnostic blocks should involve the levels being considered for RFA treatment and should not be conducted under intravenous sedation unless specifically indicated (e.g. patient is unable to cooperate with the procedure).
+These diagnostic blocks should be targeted to the likely pain generator.
+The individual is asked to engage in the activities that had previously precipitated pain, and to evaluate the effect of the procedure post injection.
+A successful trial results in at least 50% reduction in pain for the duration of the local anesthetic used (e.g. 3 hours long with bupivacaine than lidocaine), a temporary or prolonged absence of spinal pain strongly suggest that the facet joint is the source of the symptoms.